Archive for Race Reflections

 Untitleds_12

 TWR USA also had a couple of very good engineers, Ian Reed, recently head of development at Penske, and Dave Benbow, recently with Prodrive.
-Ian and Dave were very good in there respective areas.
+Ian and Dave were very good in their respective areas.
 Both were and are lateral thinkers and complemented each other very well.
 Ian was, as now, very good with the suspension and we were running dampers, for example, that were much ahead of the ones used by the UK team.
 We had briefly used a pair on the rear of the car in 1989 when Davy Jones led the race in the early stages.
 The biggest problem that had to be overcome was that, along with most of the other team cars, we were only allowed a single engine for both practice and the race.
 The only team car that had a qualifying engine was the one that was lead by Martin Brundle.

 Untitleds_7